-We provide a well-rounded education to almost 300 students.
+We provide a well-rounded education to approximately 275 students.
 Our school is diverse in many ways.
 Children come all the way from homes neighboring Tilden Park in the Berkeley hills to neighborhoods close to the San Francisco Bay, as well as from homes near the school itself.

 - Safe learning environment